LukeEmmet/html2gmi/README.md

 * citationMarkers - use a numbered marker in the text to indicate the location of the citation, [1], [2] etc.
 * numberedLinks - number the links with a reference number [1], [2] etc. Certain command line Gemini clients may automatically add these, in which case you can omit them.
 * emitImagesAsLinks - add a link for every embedded image in addition to its placemarker

-Simple tables will be displayed as preformatted content.
+* prettyTables - tables will be displayed as preformatted content.
 Complex tables may not look perfect.
+Otherwise each table row is a new line.

 You can pipe content in from other applications, for example utilities that download HTML from the web.